 It’s the difference between eating a side salad with your steak and filling your plate with delicious plant foods.

 In some parts of the world, vegetarianism has increased by more than 400 percent and veganism by 600 percent over the last decade.
-While some cultures are slower to adopt plant-based diets than others, we’re clearly seeing an increase in people who value vegetarian or vegan lifestyles.
+While some cultures are slower to adopt plant-based diets than others, we’re clearly seeing an increase in people who value plant-based lifestyles.

 Regardless of your diet, you need to know what foods will promote optimum health.
-For instance, as a vegan, you might have to diversify your diet to get more micronutrients or even take supplements, such as iron and calcium, if you find you’re low in those areas.
+For instance, as someone who only consumes plant-based foods, you might have to diversify your diet to get more micronutrients or even take supplements, such as iron and calcium, if you find you’re low in those areas.

 Educating yourself about plant-based proteins can benefit you whether you’re a meat-eater or not, but it’s particularly important when you’re eliminating meat and animal products from your diet.

-People are going vegan and vegetarian for many reasons.
+People are going plant-based for many reasons.
 They want to be healthier, stop factory farming, improve their longevity, promote healthy foods, and expand their diets.
 All of these reasons are valid.

-One of the best things about becoming vegan or vegetarian is that you gain an incredible community of animal lovers.
+One of the best things about becoming plant-based is that you gain an incredible community of animal lovers.
 Trading recipes, learning about new sources of protein — such as the increasingly famous seitan which has a long history — and learning more about your body’s nutritional requirements from others can be extremely satisfying.

 There’s nothing unusual about eating only plant-based foods.
 You’re in great company, both domestically and abroad, and there are many sources of information, resources, and recipes online.

 How Do You Substitute the Protein You Got From Animal Meat?